BalloonBox-Inc/near-oracle-algorithm/README.md

 ## Clone This Project :key: :lock: :package:

 ### 1. Clone locally
-Download or clone the repo to your machine, running in temrinal
+Download or clone the repo to your machine, running in terminal

   ```bash
   git clone  ... my-project-name
   cd my-project-name
   ```

-### 2. Install dependancies
+### 2. Install dependencies
-Run either of the command below.
+Run either of the commands below.
 You'll need either `pip` or `conda` package manager

   ```bash
   pip install -r requirements.txt                                 # using pip